 In this episode, it was our pleasure to speak with Jesse Johnstone, the President of Fibrenew.
-He explains to FBR's CEO, Eric Stites, how Fibrenew is designed to succeed in both good times and bad and discusses the way they're supporting they're franchisees in the midst of the COVID pandemic.
-The two also give advice to potential franchisees and emphasis the importance of understanding the demands of business ownership.
+He explains to FBR’s CEO, Eric Stites, how Fibrenew is designed to succeed in both good times and bad and discusses the way they’re supporting their franchisees in the midst of the COVID pandemic.
+The two also give advice to potential franchisees and emphasize the importance of understanding the demands of business ownership.

 Listen to the full conversation here or read the transcript below.

 Eric Stites: One of the things I love about franchising is that there are hundreds of different businesses out there.
 Many of them you would have never imagined existed as a business, and yet they’re generating millions of dollars a year in sales.
 My guest today runs a franchise company just like that.
 Jesse Johnstone is the president of a company called Fibrenew, and what Fibrenew does is amazing.
 They fix leather, vinyl and plastic, which is literally everywhere, from furniture to cars, boats to planes, even a pair of nearly life-sized elephants, Fibrenew makes Fibrenew again.
 And as the recession goes, Fibrenew has historically performed very well in a down economy.
 Let’s hear from Jesse about what makes Fibrenew a strong franchise business, and the projected growth they see in the years ahead.

 So Jesse, tell me a little bit about Fibrenew.
 I know a lot of our listeners probably haven’t heard of your company before.
 Tell us a little bit about what you’re all about.